blcu-nlp/GEC-Reading-List/README.md

 * Jianshu Ji, Qinlong Wang, Kristina Toutanova, YongenGong, Steven Truong, and Jianfeng Gao.
 2017.
 [A nested attention neural hybrid model for grammatical error correction.](https://www.aclweb.org/anthology/P17-1070.pdf).
 In Proceedings of the 55th Annual Meeting of the Association for ComputationalLinguistics.
 Association for Computational Linguistics, pages 753–762.(LM in rerank)

 *  Masahiro Kaneko, Masato Mita, Shun Kiyono, Jun Suzuki, Kentaro Inui.
 2020.
 [Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction](https://arxiv.org/pdf/2005.00987.pdf).
-In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 4248–4254 July 5 - 10, 2020. c 2020 Association for Computational Linguistics.(BERT)
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 4248–4254 July 5 - 10, 2020. c 2020 Association for Computational Linguistics.(BERT-fuse)

+*  Hongfei Wang, Michiki Kurosawa, Satoru Katsumata and Mamoru Komachi.
+2020.
+[Chinese Grammatical Correction Using BERT-based Pre-trained Model](https://arxiv.org/pdf/2011.02093.pdf).
+In Proceedings of AACL-IJCNLP 2020.(BERT-Chinese)

 *  Fan Yin1, Quanyu Long2, Tao Meng3, and Kai-Wei Chang.
 2020.
 [On the Robustness of Language Encoders against Grammatical Errors](https://arxiv.org/pdf/2005.05683.pdf).
-In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 3386–3403 July 5 - 10, 2020. c 2020 Association for Computational Linguistics(BERT)
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 3386–3403 July 5 - 10, 2020. c 2020 Association for Computational Linguistics(BERT Analysis)

+*  Satoru Katsumata, Mamoru Komachi.
+2020.
+[Stronger Baselines for Grammatical Error Correction Using a Pretrained Encoder–Decoder Model](https://arxiv.org/pdf/2005.11849.pdf).
+In Proceedings of AACL-IJCNLP 2020 (BART,mBART)

 <h2 id="OTHER"> OTHER </h2>